 If electrical problems occur the solenoid valves may be operated manually by depressing the manual operation button incorporated in the coil-retaining nut.
 Using a blunt object such as a bolt or screwdriver handle may be required to assist operation if high pressures are needed.
 Refer to the manifold drawing for function valves and directions.

-If possible, activate the pump by activating a hydraulic function on the pendant.
-If this does not work, then energize the pump solenoid using a jumper from the hot side of
+If possible, activate the pump by activating a hydraulic function on the transmitter.
+If this fails also then battery voltage can be applied directly to the pump motor.